 So, the rockets of the intercontinental ballistic missiles, developed and produced by Russian and American since the early fifties to carry nuclear weapons in a suborbital space-flight and aimed to hit an earthly target, were this time reprogrammed to launched at higher speed to send in orbit apparently (but deceptively) not warlike and weaponless satellites or men.

-In facts the launch of Sputnik 1 in 1957, the launch of the first man in the outer space of Gagarin in 1961, the launch of the first woman Valentina Tereshkova in 1963 (a feminist strike!), the Soviet vanguard in satellite engineering of the time, all these successes, records and monopolies, in short, the Soviet primacy of the early sixties in aerospace technology with the consequent possibility of a nuclear threat from space, this huge surprise and a shock for the West and especially for the United States, represented an attack to the conventional Western infosphere, the equivalent of an insurgency of information, of propaganda in the core of western consciousness.
+In fact, the launch of Sputnik 1 in 1957, the launch of the first man in outer space of Gagarin in 1961, the launch of the first woman Valentina Tereshkova in 1963 (a feminist strike!), the Soviet vanguard in satellite engineering of the time, all these successes, records, and monopolies, in short, the Soviet primacy of the early sixties in aerospace technology with the consequent possibility of a nuclear threat from space, this huge surprise and a shock for the West and especially for the United States, represented an attack to the conventional Western infosphere, the equivalent of an insurgency of information, of propaganda in the core of western consciousness.

 That could justify the payment of any price to win it, even hoax and deception, for years, maybe forever.
-For United States National Security State and the whole Deep State.
+For the United States National Security State and the whole Deep State.

-Consistently with Truman and Eisenhower policy papers of the United States National Security Council NSC 68 (Truman) and NSC 162/2 later superseded by NSC 5501 (Eisenhower) during Johnson Presidency it may be issued a subsequent new paper X involving DoD, NSA, CIA, FBI and NASA, of course, possibly still classified either destroyed either just verbal.
+Consistently with Truman and Eisenhower policy papers of the United States National Security Council NSC 68 (Truman) and NSC 162/2 later superseded by NSC 5501 (Eisenhower) during the Johnson Presidency it may be issued a subsequent new paper X involving DoD, NSA, CIA, FBI, and NASA, of course, possibly still classified either destroyed either just verbal.

-Also because I believe that if we could look at Nixon Presidency with a pragmatic and not too much formally legal point of view, we could see that in the profit and loss account of the politics of Nixon Presidency there was a huge economical and political profit for a very little loss.
+Also because I believe that if we could look at Nixon’s Presidency with a pragmatic and not too much formally legal point of view, we could see that in the profit and loss account of the politics of Nixon’s Presidency there was a huge economical and political profit for a very little loss.
 A profit much bigger than that of any other President of the USA after Truman.

 Reasons that in the XIX century America of Pioneers wouldn’t have been considered in comparison to his worth.
-But unfortunately we live in the age of mass moralism and politically correct.
+But unfortunately, we live in the age of mass moralism and politically correct.

 At the time it seemed also that Nixon had been overthrown by a sort of informal Coup that actually limited his powers.